-This course moves deeper into the heart of animation technique studying cel animation, stop motion animation and computer generated 3D animation.
-The focus is on storytelling, film making and performance and in actually making a movie.
-Advanced features of Adobe After Effects, Macromedia Flash, Final Cut Pro and Maya will be discussed.
-Students will begin developing stories and characters using digital tools to bring them to life.
+This course moves deeper into the heart of animation studying techniques in character design and animation.
+The focus is on storytelling, filmmaking, performance and actually making a movie.
+Students will begin developing stories and characters.
 Dialogue, lip sync and character interaction will be explored in detail.
+Prerequisite: DMED 141 with a grade of C or better, or consent of instructor.